-A student who has been suspended may reapply for admission after one term of non-attendance.
-The application process must include a written request to the Chair of the Program and the Dean of AGS, and may require a personal interview.
-A student readmitted after academic suspension must meet the 3.0 cumulative GPA by the end of the next semester.
-Students who fail to meet this standard may be asked to withdraw permanently from the college.
+A student who has been suspended may apply for readmission after one term of non-attendance.
+The application process must include a written request to the program chair and the Dean of AGS.
+A personal interview may be required.
+A student readmitted after academic suspension must achieve a 3.0 cumulative GPA by the end of the first term after re-admittance.
+Students who fail to meet this standard will be suspended and are not guaranteed re-admittance to the College.